cours-ece/cours-ece.github.io/README.md

-# This is the main repoi from our course
+# This is the main repo from our course

 ## Here are links to our courses
 * [DevOps](https://github.com/devops-cloud-courses/devops)